Open Letters by Mark Menjivar

 Pay What You Can, suggested contribution of $10

 Open Letters is an ongoing project by artist Mark Menjivar that engages Texas communities in dialogue around capital punishment issues.
-Participants will be invited to respond to letters written by prisoners on death row that speak about their experiences and the trauma they and their families have faced post-conviction.
+Participants were invited to respond to letters written by prisoners on death row that speak about their experiences and the trauma they and their families have faced post-conviction.

 About the presenter: